Phase 1 - Land Acquisition

 What are burial vaults and do we need them?

-Vaults are metal or cement containers that surround a coffin, like an underground tomb.
-Vaults had historical purposes such as preventing grave robbing or keeping zombies trapped in the coffin (truly!) but these days the only purpose of a vault is to keep the lawn flat for easier mowing.
+Vaults are cement containers that surround a coffin, like an underground tomb.
+Vaults had historical purposes such as preventing grave robbing or keeping zombies trapped in the coffin (truly!) but these days the only purpose is to keep the lawn flat for easier mowing.

 Is natural burial legal in NH and ME?